 These stickers were made by Sandylion, a Canadian company founded in the 1980s that experimented with unique textures and finishes that made trading them in the schoolyard serious business.
 Because people kept the stickers on their backing, a massive secondary market still exists today.
-Adult collectors trade and sell individual vintage Sandylion mods on sites like Etsy and eBay, where rare 80s fuzzy or pearly squares can sell anywhere from $3 to upwards of $20 for a single square, depending on how rare the design is
+Adult collectors trade and sell individual vintage Sandylion mods on sites like Etsy and eBay, where rare 80s fuzzy or pearly squares can sell anywhere from $3 to upwards of $20 for a single square, depending on how rare the design is.
+Pets and rainbows tend to do quite well!

 The Most Popular Vintage Sandylion Sticker Finishes